eruizdechavez/grunt-string-replace/README.md

 ### Advanced inline

-Since grunt-string-replace is basically a wrapper of [String.prototype.replace](http://www.ecma-international.org/ecma-262/5.1/#sec-15.5.4.11) you can also provide a function as a replacement pattern instead of a string or a template.
+Since grunt-string-replace is basically a wrapper of [String.prototype.replace](http://www.ecma-international.org/ecma-262/5.1/#sec-15.5.4.11) you can also provide a function as a replacement pattern instead of a string or a template; as a nice added bonus to using a replacement function, grunt-string-replace will provide 2 extra arguments apart from the ones documented in the link below: `src` and `dest`.
 To get more details about how to use a function as replacement pattern I recommend you to read [Specifying a function as a parameter](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/String/replace#Specifying_a_function_as_a_parameter).

 We will be reading file names from HTML comments and use the paths later to fetch the content and insert it inside a resulting HTML.
 Assuming the following setup: